2023 Solar Incentives Guide for Upper Dublin, PA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Upper Dublin solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Upper Dublin solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Like with federal incentives, these might include tax credits, rebates and more.
-These incentives may be distributed by your county or municipality, or by the Pennsylvania government.
+Some solar incentives may be offered at the local or state level.
+As with federal incentives, these could include tax credits, rebates and more.
+These incentives may be given out by the Pennsylvania government, or by your county or municipality.
 Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Upper Dublin